 Frustrated, she called the disability lawyers at Share Lawyers back.
 Because we had worked with Claire to advise her of her options, we already had all her information and knew that she was being unfairly denied.
 We reached out to her physicians and specialists to obtain more detailed medical documentation of what had happened – more proof that Claire was not able to work in her current condition.

 Claire knew it would have been reckless and irresponsible to accept the provider’s decision and attempt to go back to work.
 She had plenty of evidence to document her stroke and its aftereffects.
 No informed medical professional would expect her to work after such an incident.
 However, Claire didn’t think she could handle the stress of fighting back on her own.
+Overcoming professional disability insurance denials seemed like a daunting task, but with the help of Share Lawyers, she felt confident that she could win her case.

 Share Lawyers was able to make the entire process of getting her private disability benefits far less intimidating and stressful, and that’s given her the peace of mind she needs to move forward with her life.
 Claire received her benefits.
 Though she still receives frequent calls from her insurance company’s case manager, she knows that Share Lawyers is on her side.
 She is currently taking the time she needs to regain her strength and is looking forward to a full recovery.